Metalworks Institute: History and accreditation

 Metalworks Institute Mississauga was founded in 2005 and is registered as a Private Career College under the Private Career Colleges Act, 2005.
 Metalworks Institute Fredericton was founded in 2020 and is a Private Occupational Training Organization registered under the Private Occupational Training Act, 1996.
 Metalworks Institute offers diploma and advanced diploma programs, on-campus and online, as well as individual certificate courses.
-Metalworks Institute faculty are music industry professionals with extensive entertainment industry experience and accolades.
 The Institute includes over 80 full-time staff members and has an enrollment of more than 250 students.